-Strategic Planning for LeadershipStrategic planning is all the rage.
+Strategic planning is all the rage.
 Turn the page on your favorite business or professional journal and you are likely to come across a reference to strategic planning.
-Some will tout the merits of strategic planning with the implicit demand that every top-flight organization will, of course, have one, while in the next journal another author argues that strategic plans are rarely followed and therefore are not worth the time and energy to produce.
+Some will tout the merits of strategic planning with the implicit demand that every top-flight organization will have one.
+In the next journal another author argues that strategic plans are rarely followed and therefore are not worth the time and energy to produce.

-The overwhelming presumption about leadership in Western culture is that leadership is just something that one either has or does not have.
-Organizations operationalize this assumption both in their hiring process, as they seek the magical, fully formed leader, or when they simply demand their current managers “just step up.”
-Both perpetuate the myth of the born leader.
-Instead, we know that leadership is an acquired skill, one that must be as carefully studied, practiced, and mastered as any other human skill.
-Thus, your strategic plan should not fail to contain an intentional plan for how you will develop the leadership capacity and mastery to achieve its vision for mission.
+The overwhelming presumption about leadership in Western culture is that it is just something that one either has or does not have.
+Organizations operationalize this assumption in their hiring process.
+They seek the magical, fully formed leader.
+Then they simply demand their current managers “just step up.”
+Both of these actions perpetuate the myth of the born leader.
+Instead, we know that leadership is an acquired skill.
+Leadership must be as carefully studied, practiced, and mastered as any other human skill.
+Thus, your strategic plan should not fail to contain an intentional plan.
+Your plan should include how you will develop the leadership capacity and mastery to achieve its vision for mission.

 In this way, at the conclusion of your strategic planning, you will have both a Strategy and a clear Plan to get there!